 A piece you love is one you can’t stop thinking about, (yes, even if it’s on the expensive side!}, and fits your style exactly.
 Everything about it makes you love the item even more, not second-guess it.

-I had this happen recently as I'm finishing up my home office.
-I found this light at West Elm, and fell in deep deep love.
+I had this happen recently as I’m finishing up my home office.
+I found this light from Amazon, and fell in deep deep love.
 It was the perfect light for my craft desk, and was the exact color to add a pop to that section of the room.
 But it was $99.
-And I didn't feel comfortable at that point spending $99 for a desk light.
+And I didn’t feel comfortable at that point spending $99 for a desk light.

 But I dreamed about that light for weeks, months even, and I’d always check the website to see if it came down in price at all.
 When a 20% lighting sale popped up, I finally took action, and even though it’s still more than I would normally pay, I couldn’t be happier with my choice!

 I LOVE that light, and am so happy I splurged.
 The feeling I had when I bought it was completely different than anything else I’ve later regretted.
 Now I’m absolutely convinced that it’s never okay to settle.
 Buy only what you love, even if it means waiting for the right piece to come along.